rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 ## Results

 Overall, we have the highest number of samples for Diagnosis compared to the rest of the timepoints (1556).
-There is an indication of a TMB increase for Deceased specimens compared to Diagnosis for HGG. samples.
+There is an indication of a TMB increase for Deceased specimens compared to Diagnosis for HGG samples.

 ## Folder structure